 Video may not be new, but it is still increasingly essential to marketing B2B tech brands.
 Sourcing high-quality video is an important step toward B2B marketing success.

+Video is important to other kinds of content creation.
 The effectiveness of social media videos, webcasts, live streams of webinars or demos, video podcasts, tutorials, explainer videos, advertisements, and other forms of video make this medium extremely versatile.
-Including video often improves the performance of email marketing, landing pages, social media, and blogs.
+Including video often improves the performance of email marketing, landing pages, social media, and blog posts.

-Case studies are an especially effective content type in the B2B space.
+Case studies are especially effective pieces of content in the B2B space.
 In an industry study of 600 B2B marketing practitioners, 55% of respondents consider case study and client testimonial videos the best way to help buyers progress through their sales pipeline.

 We anticipate that in 2023, we'll see even more solution videos on the search engine results pages for many how-to search queries.
 These kinds of videos can help deliver value to a prospect before they're even an identified lead.